SpeedBambooFox/UIUCTF-2024-Writeups/Cryptograhy/Without a Trace/README.md

 ### Overview
-In this challenge, participants interact with a server script (`server.py`) written in Python that manipulates a 5x5 matrix based on user input.
+In this challenge, participants interact with a server script `server.py` written in Python that manipulates a 5x5 matrix based on user input.
 The goal is to decode a flag hidden within a secret matrix derived from segments of the flag.

 ## Details

-The server provided a 5x5 matrix \( M \) and prompted users to input values for its diagonal.
-Using these inputs, the server computed the trace of the product of matrix \( M \) and a secret matrix \( F \), which was derived from segments of a hidden flag.
-Each diagonal element of \( F \) was derived from converting chunks of the flag into long integers using the `bytes_to_long` function.
+The server provided a 5x5 matrix ` M ` and prompted users to input values for its diagonal.
+Using these inputs, the server computed the trace of the product of matrix ` M ` and a secret matrix ` F `, which was derived from segments of a hidden flag.
+Each diagonal element of ` F ` was derived from converting chunks of the flag into long integers using the `bytes_to_long` function.

 ## Objective

-The objective was to decode the flag encoded within matrix \( F \).
+The objective was to decode the flag encoded within matrix ` F `.
 This involved:
-- Interacting with the server to submit various diagonal values for matrix \( M \).
+- Interacting with the server to submit various diagonal values for matrix ` M `.
 - Recording the resulting trace outputs returned by the server.
 - Formulating a system of linear equations using these traces.
-- Solving the system of equations to deduce the numeric values of the parts of the flag encoded in matrix \( F \).
+- Solving the system of equations to deduce the numeric values of the parts of the flag encoded in matrix ` F `.
 - Converting these numeric values back into bytes and decoding them to reconstruct the flag.

 ## Solution
 ### Step 1: Understanding Matrix Manipulation

-The server uses the diagonal elements of the matrix \( M \) to influence the calculation of the trace of \( F \times M \).
-This trace is essentially the sum of the products of corresponding diagonal elements of \( F \) and \( M \):
+The server uses the diagonal elements of the matrix ` M ` to influence the calculation of the trace of ` F * M `.
+This trace is essentially the sum of the products of corresponding diagonal elements of ` F ` and ` M `:

 $$ \text{trace}(F \times M) = f1 \times m1 + f2 \times m2 + f3 \times m3 + f4 \times m4 + f5 \times m5 $$

-where \( f1, f2, f3, f4, f5 \) are the diagonal elements of \( F \), and \( m1, m2, m3, m4, m5 \) are the diagonal inputs provided for \( M \).
+where ` f1, f2, f3, f4, f5 ` are the diagonal elements of ` F `, and ` m1, m2, m3, m4, m5 ` are the diagonal inputs provided for ` M `.

 ### Step 2: Interacting with the Server

-The matrix \( M \) was manipulated by inputting different sets of diagonal values.
+The matrix ` M ` was manipulated by inputting different sets of diagonal values.
 For example, setting all diagonal values to 1 for simplicity in the initial tests, and varying them to systematically build a set of linear equations based on the server's trace responses.

 ### Step 3: Formulating Linear Equations

-Each combination of inputs for \( M \) and the corresponding trace response from the server allowed us to build one equation.
-The coefficients of the variables in these equations were directly influenced by the values input into the diagonal of \( M \).
+Each combination of inputs for ` M ` and the corresponding trace response from the server allowed us to build one equation.
+The coefficients of the variables in these equations were directly influenced by the values input into the diagonal of ` M `.

 ### Step 4: Solving the Equations

-Using Python's SymPy library, we set up and solved the system of linear equations to find the numeric values of \( f1, f2, f3, f4, f5 \), each representing a segment of the flag.
+Using Python's SymPy library, we set up and solved the system of linear equations to find the numeric values of ` f1, f2, f3, f4, f5 `, each representing a segment of the flag.

 ### Step 5: Decoding the Flag